Nigerian President Muhammadu Buhari Shoots Down Conspiracy Theory That He Is A Clone

 “It’s real me, I assure you.
 I will soon celebrate my 76th birthday and I will still go strong.”

 During the address, he also added that although a lot of people had hoped that he died during his illness, he has survived.
-He further said that those who spread the rumor that he is not the real Buhari are “ignorant and irreligious”.
+He further said that those who spread the rumor that he is not the real Buhari are “ignorant and irreligious.”

-Per the Business Insider report, Nigeria’s presidency circulated Buhari’s comments in an email statement and titled the email “It’s Real Me, President Buhari Responds to Cloning Allegation”.
+Per the Business Insider report, Nigeria’s presidency circulated Buhari’s comments in an email statement and titled the email, “It’s Real Me, President Buhari Responds to Cloning Allegation.”

 One of the questions that came up today in my meeting with Nigerians in Poland was on the issue of whether I‘ve been cloned or not.
 The ignorant rumours are not surprising — when I was away on medical vacation last year a lot of people hoped I was dead. pic.twitter.com/SHTngq6LJU